wmo-im/GTStoWIS2/README.rst

    ahl=SACN37 CWAO 090807, topic=ca/montreal_canadian_met_centre_que/observation/land/ca

 This provides a means of inspection and consideration of the hierarchy. one can add lines to the end of the file to put in more tests.

 Conventions
 -----------

-in WMO 386, there are three concepts expressed in T1T2.
+in WMO 386, there are five concepts expressed in the AHL:

  * origin: who produce or is responsible for the data?
  * subject: what is the data partaining to?
 (Surface, upper air, etc...)